 Not Good Guard Dogs

 Is not being protective a “bad” quality?
 It could be if you want a companion that fits the role of a protection dog for your family and home.
 If that is the case, I might suggest choosing a dog better suited to that role, like the German Shepherd.

 However, Golden Retrievers as a whole do not make good guard or protection dogs.
 It is more likely a Golden Retriever will greet or run from an intruder than attack.

 The Golden Retriever is known for its friendly and kind nature, and most do not possess the courageous and natural guardian instincts of other breeds.
 That doesn’t mean that it won’t protect you in some instances; it just means it’s not as likely as a Doberman or German Shepherd, for example.
 It’s just not the Golden Retriever’s nature.

 Can Be Stubborn

 Oh yeah, Golden Retrievers can be stubborn.
-The stubbornness, fortunately, seems to be most concentrated mostly during the ages of 6 – 18 months or their rebellious teens.
+The stubbornness, fortunately, seems to be most concentrated mainly during the ages of 6 – 18 months or their rebellious teens.
 Like a human teenager, the Golden Retriever may become stubborn during this time and not listen to you.
-Your Golden will test boundaries (and your patience) during this stage as well.
+Your Golden will also test boundaries (and your patience) during this stage.